 - Guillain-Barré syndrome.

-Whenever possible, German doctors find the cause of a neurological disorder and eliminate it in order to cure the patient completely.
+Whenever possible, German doctors find the cause of a neurological disorder and eliminate it to cure the patient completely.
 Many pathologies of the nervous system are chronic.
-In such cases, the task of doctors is to take the pathology under control, protect the patient from complications and disability, stop or slow down the progression of the disease, ensure a high ability to work and a good quality of life for the patient.
+In such cases, the task of doctors is to take the pathology under control, protect the patient from complications and disability, stop or slow down the progression of the disease, and ensure a high ability to work and a good quality of life for the patient.

 The physicians of the neurological clinics in Germany pay great attention to the diagnostics of diseases.
 The cases of misdiagnosis are very rare here.
 German neurologists conduct examinations for their patients, laboratory tests, and functional tests.
 They have at their disposal modern methods of instrumental diagnostics, including CT, MRI, PET, electroencephalography, electromyography, and dopplerography.
 If clinically indicated, a biopsy can be performed as well.

 Most diseases in neurology are treated with conservative methods, at least at their early stage.
 Neurology treatment in Germany is carried out with the help of modern medicines.
-The doctors also use cell therapy (stem cells, platelet-rich plasma), biological therapy (monoclonal antibodies), immunotherapy and gene therapy.
+The doctors also use cell therapy (stem cells, platelet-rich plasma), biological therapy (monoclonal antibodies), immunotherapy, and gene therapy.

 Rehabilitation plays an important role in neurology as well.
 Neurologists take part in this process together with other specialists.
-In a few weeks or months, the patients undergoing their treatment in Germany can recover from a stroke, exacerbations of multiple sclerosis, meningitis, traumatic brain injuries, neurosurgical interventions, etc. At least, the specialists provide their patients with a self-care ability, and in many cases a person can return to work, active life and fully adapt to the social environment.
+In a few weeks or months, the patients undergoing their treatment in Germany can recover from a stroke, exacerbations of multiple sclerosis, meningitis, traumatic brain injuries, neurosurgical interventions, etc. At least, the specialists provide their patients with a self-care ability, and in many cases, a person can return to work, active life, and fully adapt to the social environment.

 Why is it better to undergo treatment in Germany?

 Some neurological disorders are deadly, while others greatly impair the quality of the patient's life.
-They progress steadily and they are often unnoticed.
+They progress steadily, and they are often unnoticed.
 Not to waste your time, you can seek medical attention from one of the German hospitals as soon as possible.
 When doing so, you can avoid complications and irreversible lesions of the nervous system.
 There are several reasons for you to undergo treatment in Germany: